College of Liberal Arts & Social Sciences > Academics > International Studies > Undergraduate

 INT Student Representatives

-The International Studies Department is dynamic.
-An interdisciplinary undergraduate program that combines social + cultural analysis.
-We train students to critically analyze the problems facing their communities and the world and develop solutions informed by an ethic of social justice.
+The International Studies Department (INT) is a dynamic, interdisciplinary undergraduate program that combines social and cultural analysis.
+Here we train students to critically analyze the problems facing their communities and the world by developing solutions informed by social justice.

-We emphasise research and writing at all levels of the undergraduate curriculum.
-Students learn efficient research techniques that enable them to investigate a problem.
-International Studies (INT) courses enable students to locate, read and understand source material in different disciplines, as well as government documents and electronic databases.
-By graduation, INT students command the basic analytical vocabularies of geography, political science, micro and macroeconomics, history and cultural anthropology.
+The program emphasises research and writing in all classes.
+Students learn research techniques that enable them to investigate a problem.
+International Studies (INT) courses allow students to locate, read and understand source material from different disciplines, government documents and electronic databases.
+After graduation, INT students command the basic analytical vocabularies of geography, political science, micro and macroeconomics, history and cultural anthropology.

 Bachelor of Arts in International Studies

-Students choose their concentration courses in consultation with the advisor assigned to them once they have decided upon a concentration topic.
-Students consult with their advisors in order to tailor their concentration courses to their specific area of study.
+Students choose their concentration courses in consultation with their faculty mentors assigned to them.
+Students consult their advisors to tailor their concentration courses to their specific study area.
 After consultation, the faculty advisor will forward a list of a minimum of concentration courses to the advising office in the LAS College.
-Courses not certified by the advisor as concentration courses will not count toward the major.
-Instead, they will appear on transcripts as elective courses.
-It is therefore vital that you meet with your advisor early to choose a concentration, and regularly to discuss and gain approval for any changes in that concentration.

 Foreign Language Requirement

-The minimum requirement is course work through the 106 (intermediate) course in a language of the students choice.
-With the approval of the director, proficiency in a foreign language can also be demonstrated by examination.
+The minimum requirement is coursework through the 106 (intermediate) course in a language of the student's choice.
+With the director's approval, proficiency in a foreign language can also be demonstrated by examination.
 However, international studies students are expected to gain fluency in a single foreign language and to continue studying it beyond the intermediate level.
 Students are strongly encouraged to continue their work in a language through a study abroad program.
 The Office of the University Registrar administers all assessment and proficiency tests.

 Study Abroad Programs

-All international studies majors are encouraged, but not required, to participate in study abroad programs.
-There is no other internship experience that can better prepare one for international work than study abroad.
+All international studies majors are encouraged, but optional, to participate in study abroad programs.
+No other internship experience better prepares one for international work than studying abroad.
 DePaul University's Study Abroad Program works closely with the International Studies Department in formulating opportunities for students that are intellectually rigorous and linguistically appropriate.
-Currently ten- to fifteen-week programs are offered annually in Belgium, China, England, France, Germany, Greece, Hungary, Ireland, Italy, Japan, Mexico, Poland and Spain.
+Currently, ten- to fifteen-week programs are offered annually in Belgium, China, England, France, Germany, Greece, Hungary, Ireland, Italy, Japan, Mexico, Poland and Spain.
 The programs in Europe and Japan can often be extended to a full year.
 For more information, contact the Study Abroad Program office at (773) 325-7450 or visit their website.

 European Community Research Internship

-Seniors who show a strong commitment to European studies can apply to participate in the programs research internship in the European Commissions offices in Brussels.
-This four-month, intensive research internship is organized through DePaul's Study Abroad Program and the Irish Institute of European Affairs at the Catholic University of Leuven.
+Seniors who strongly commit to European studies can apply to participate in the programs research internship in Brussels's European Commissions' offices.
+This four-month, intensive research internship is organised through DePaul's Study Abroad Program and the Irish Institute of European Affairs at the Catholic University of Leuven.